ion-bueno/human-activity-sensor/README.md

 ## Implementation

-The implementation with all explanations and details corresponds with
+The implementation with all explanations and details corresponds with the notebook **human_activity_sensor.ipynb**.